 Roast pork with spicy red cabbage

-Roast pork with crackling and red cabbage, a staple of German home cooking, are one of the great culinary partnerships
+Roast pork with crackling and red cabbage, a staple of German home cooking, are one of the great culinary partnerships.
+It also makes a popular sunday roast recipe for lunch for the family

 - Preparation Time20 mins